alexhayes/apps-with-migrations-and-initial-data-break-tests/README.md

 I expect and assume that this is true for running tests also, however what happens is that the tests attempt to load the initial data which results in a `django.db.utils.OperationalError` (essentially it attempts to load the data but the tables don't exist).

+I've created [ticket #24023](https://code.djangoproject.com/ticket/24023#ticket) for this issue on djangoproject.com.

 ## Install

 ```bash